Highland Copper (CVE:HI) Trading 20% Higher – Here’s Why

-Shares of Highland Copper Company Inc. (CVE:HI – Get Free Report) were up 20% during mid-day trading on Thursday .
-The stock traded as high as C$0.12 and last traded at C$0.12.
-Approximately 883,912 shares traded hands during trading, an increase of 1,074% from the average daily volume of 75,290 shares.
+Highland Copper Company Inc. (CVE:HI – Get Free Report) traded up 20% during mid-day trading on Thursday .
+The company traded as high as C$0.12 and last traded at C$0.12.
+883,912 shares were traded during mid-day trading, an increase of 1,074% from the average session volume of 75,290 shares.
 The stock had previously closed at C$0.10.

 Highland Copper Price Performance